oceanprotocol-archive/OEPs/13/README.md

 * The Json document and all the nested objects must be sort alphabetically

-This must generate a JSON object of only one line that can be hashed and the verification of the hash can be repeated.
+This must generate a compact JSON object of only one line that can be hashed and the verification of the hash can be re-calculated.

 ## Links